top of page

 Plus, these loans offer flexible guidelines and funding amounts to suit your specific needs.
 So if you're ready to take the exciting step towards homeownership but don't have much money saved yet, consider exploring the benefits of HomeReady® and Home Possible® Loans.

-Freddie Mac BorrowSmart® is a program that offers low money down mortgage options for individuals who are looking to get a house loan with no down payment.
-To qualify for this program, you need to have a minimum FICO credit score of 600.
+Freddie Mac HomeOne® is a program designed to help individuals purchase a home with a low down payment option.
+To qualify for this program, you typically need to have a minimum FICO credit score of 620.

 🎯 FHA Loans